 - A discovery protocol for users to efficiently query metadata

-- A decentralized governance protocol, whereby artists, node operators, and fans are individually and collectively enfranchised in decision making about protocol changes and upgrades
+- A decentralized governance protocol, whereby artists, node operators, and fans are individually and collectively enfranchised in decision-making about protocol changes and upgrades

 While this platform doesn’t allow artists to mint music NFTs, Audius is one of the main places the Web3 and NFT communities listen to music.
 And as a plus, you can even display NFTs you own after collecting 100+ $AUDIO.

 Musicians can either go the DIY route to upload and promote tracks themselves, or they can use Emanate Distro.
-With Emanate Distro, artists who upload music on Emanate have the option to push audio and data to services like Spotify and Soundcloud.
+With Emanate Distro, artists who upload music on Emanate can push audio and data to services like Spotify and Soundcloud.
 All revenue flows back into the Emanate ecosystem, where all revenue and payments can be tracked.
 The team notes that it hopes to eventually depreciate Emanate Distro, in favor of artists having total control via the Emanate platform.
-However, they note that it’s impossible to instantly cut out the existing middlemen, so the company provides this service as the transition to Web3 streaming services takes off.
+However, they also note that it’s impossible to instantly cut out the existing middlemen, so the company provides this service as the transition to Web3 streaming services takes off.

 Emanate also plans to provide a wide range of services.
 While any artist or music lover can currently sign up for an Emanate profile, the platform’s website states that “soon any label will be able to create a profile and start managing their artists,” citing Mau5trap, Black Book Records, World Famous HQ, and more as current partnerships.